dnaber-de/WP-Colored-Coding/readme.md

 * shell
 * sheme

-These code can be placed in the text by using the shortcode [cc name="{name}"].
+Each codeblock can be placed anywhere in the text by using the shortcode [cc name="{name}"].
 You can use the TinyMCE button »CC« for that.

 ### Shortcode (in-text code)